aro-network/aro-docs/docs/campaigns/pioneer.md

 # Pioneer Program

-### Aro "100 Pioneers" Program
+### ARO "100 Pioneers" Program

 We’re inviting 100 early participants to join our **Pioneers Program** — a select group of experienced DePIN miners, KOLs, and Web3 enthusiasts.
-Together, we’ll refine the Aro Edge Node with real-world feedback, build a strong community of advocates, and prepare for the Next Phase of our decentralized network launch.
+Together, we’ll refine the ARO Edge Node with real-world feedback, build a strong community of advocates, and prepare for the Next Phase of our decentralized network launch.

 ### Who Are We Looking For?